 For a heartier, sit down meal, head to Beth’s Twin Bluff Café (S286 State Road 35; 715.673.4040).
 They serve everything from breakfast to dinner but your best bet is to try one of the daily specials.
 Or, you can just go there for a danged good piece of pie.
 I had a slice of Amish Oatmeal Pie, which was rich and yummy and big enough to be my dessert for two meals.

-About nine miles outside of town, The Stone Barn (S685 County Road KK; 715.673.4478; open May-early October) is housed in the partially reconstructed ruins of a 19th century stone barn on an isolated farm; the atmosphere alone is something special.
-The thin crust, 16” artisanal pizzas are made from local ingredients and cooked at a high temperature in a wood-fired oven and pack great flavor; they also have a selection of regional beers and wine at reasonable prices.
+About nine miles outside of town, The Stone Barn (S685 County Road KK; 715.673.4478; open May-October) is housed in the partially reconstructed ruins of a 19th century stone barn on an isolated farm; the atmosphere alone is something special.
+The thin crust, 16” pizzas are made from local ingredients and cooked at a high temperature in a wood-fired oven and pack great flavor; they also have a selection of regional beers and wine at reasonable prices.